C.o.C.A. Commission 2019

 C.o.C.A.
 Commission 2019 recipient Johannes Büttner makes exuberant and often post-apocalyptic sculptural installations which offer a critical perspective on present-day issues of labour, power and alienation.
 For his exhibition at A Tale of A Tub, Büttner presents a newly commissioned sculptural installation alongside three recent works that deal with the relationship between human and mechanised labour.
 In his socially engaged artistic practice Büttner raises questions such as: What role does artistic labour have in our society, and how does it compare to other forms of work?
 How are aesthetic experiences produced and consumed within capitalism?
 In what way is the ‘gig economy’ reshaping our ideas about productivity, value and growth?

 Büttner often collaborates with people from outside the art world, for example by complicating the role of the audience or by working with body builders, metal thieves, food delivery riders or bakers in order to consider our mutual desires, dreams, fears and prejudices on both an individual and collective level.
 For his newly commissioned work Büttner employs the digital working class in the collective development of a contemporary Gesamtkunstwerk.
-Through the creation of a sci-fi narrative, co-authored with ‘workers’ from China, Indonesia, Nigeria and Iran, Büttner searches for ways in which labour power carries the potential for transformation in a context where the supply and demand of work is mediated by a digital platform.
+Through the creation of a sci-fi narrative, co-authored with ‘workers’ from China, Indonesia, Nigeria and Tunisia, Büttner searches for ways in which labour power carries the potential for transformation in a context where the supply and demand of work is mediated by a digital platform.

 The possibility of another life expresses itself directly in a cop car on fire and obliquely in the faces of my friends (2019), commissioned by the 16th Istanbul Biennial, can be seen in A Tale of a Tub’s damp basement.
 The work comprises seven sculptures formed out of different earths, each of which has the skeleton of a machine underneath.
 From ancient entombed terracotta soldiers until today, rulers have employed masses whose power lay not in kinetic, but in semiotic force.
 The sculptures resemble a mixture between sci-fi warriors or riot police and ceramic soldiers turned upside down on their heads.
 They respond, by starting to vibrate and shake, to a world of algorithms and networks that lost control or turned violent, unleashing a kind of Golem in the form of a machine.